Debt validation is a great tool all consumers have in their possession to use against unfair debt collection.

 When to request debt validation

-1. You can request debt validation at any time even though debt collectors may say different.
+- Debt validation can be requested at any time even though debt collectors may say different.
 If you have been sent a notice from a debt collector which included the mini Miranda: “This is an attempt to collect a debt and if we do not hear from you within 30 days of this notice, we will assume the debt to be valid” but did not respond within the thirty days, you can still request debt validation.

 Request written communication only